drrb/cfoo/README.md

 ### YAML Types

 Cfoo gives you the option of using YAML custom data-types where it helps to make your templates easier to read.
-The table below uses inline YAML lists, but multiline lists can also be used.

 ##### Reference